 An escape room is a great one for small groups and encourages you to all work together.
 You can always to a DIY escape room, using kits online, if you can’t find an available escape room in your area, and set up the event at a nearby venue.

-Take in some culture and care for others
+Take in Some Cultures and Care for Others

-Holiday movies will be everywhere in December but don’t forget about the classics.
-Some cinemas will be showing older films so why not pop along to a screening.
+Christmas movies will be everywhere in December but don’t forget about the classics.
+Some cinemas will be showing older films so why not pop along to a screening?
 If you don’t see one you fancy, why not organise one at your office or a nearby venue?
-Just make sure you have all appropriate licences.
+Just make sure you have all the appropriate licences.

 If your co-workers are into art, why not book tickets to view an exhibition at a local gallery?
 For a bit of extra fun, you could then challenge each other to re-create the works you have seen, whether that is out of clay or through paint or charcoal.

 8. Volunteer at a Local Shelter

 Visit your local shelter, whether that is for the homeless or abandoned animals and make their lives a little brighter with some caring, attention and perhaps a present to make them smile.
 If you can’t find somewhere, you could always complete challenges to raise money and have fun in the process.